-He has both oxygen and hydrogen available through him.
+From the various equipment and supplies on the base, he can get his hands on both oxygen and hydrogen.
 The figure above shows how two hydrogen molecules combine with one oxygen molecule to create two water (H20) molecules.

 Using the above figure and some information about the molecular weights of the various molecules involved, we can calculate that 1 kilogram of oxygen combines with 0.125 kilograms of hydrogen to form 1.125 kilograms of water.

 If we assume that 1 litre of water is the same as 1 kilogram of water, then we can calculate how much oxygen and hydrogen Watney will need to source to generate the required 368 litres of water:

 Oxygen required = water required × water to oxygen ratio

 Oxygen required = 368 × 1 / 1.125

 Hydrogen required = water required × water to hydrogen ratio

 Oxygen required = 368 × 0.125 / 1.125